jared-hwang/jared-hwang.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
+I'm Jared.
+I'm a first-year PhD student at the UW Paul G. Allen School.
+I am a part of the [Makeability Lab](https://makeabilitylab.cs.washington.edu/), advised by [Jon Froehlich](https://jonfroehlich.github.io/), working to make cities more sustainable, accessivle, and equitable.

-I'm Jared, currently a Software Engineer at Amazon in Seattle.
+Previously, I worked as a Software Engineer at Amazon.
 I got my M.S. in CS at the University of Southern California, and before that my B.S. in Physics and CS at Tufts University.

 My research interests lie in data management, applied ML, and urban informatics.
 Specifically:
   * 📝 Tools for **managing raw data**